17 Google Maps for Android Tricks That’ll Change How You Navigate

 But as Google Maps has grown over the years, so have its features.
 There are some tricks hiding under the surface that’ll change the way you navigate.

 Let’s look at both basic and advanced tricks to getting more from Google Maps navigation with your Android phone.
 Many of these work on iPhone, too.

 Basic Google Maps Tips and Tricks for Android

 We begin with some basic tips you might not be familiar with if you’re new to Google Maps.
 They’re easy to integrate into your regular use.

-1. See Your Speed & Speed Limits
+1. See Your Speed, Speed Limits, and Speed Traps

-This recent addition to the Google Maps app has been requested for a long time.
-Now, once you’ve started navigating somewhere, you can tap the search button (the magnifying glass) to search for another location and add it as a pit stop.
-Or, if you know you’ll need a pit stop before you leave, tap the three-dot icon in the upper right and choose “Add stop.”
+Once you’ve started navigating somewhere, you can tap the Search button (the magnifying glass) to look for another location and add it as a pit stop.
+Or if you know you’ll need to stop somewhere in the middle of your trip before you leave, tap the three-dot icon in the upper-right and choose Add stop.

 3. Plan Trips Ahead of Time

 Ever wondered how quick public transportation will be at a certain time in the future when planning out a journey?
 Google Maps can tell you.